 I first saw the mountains of northern British Columbia back in 1973.
 Although quite young, I’d hunted the Rockies of Colorado, Wyoming and Montana.
 I guess you always want what you don’t have, so as a kid from flat Kansas I was always fascinated by mountains.
 Northern British Columbia in August struck me as the most beautiful country I’d ever seen: timbered, well-watered valleys, and green alpine basins below rocky caps patched with permanent snow and ice.
 More than 40 years later I still think of it as the most beautiful country I’ve ever seen.
 I suppose I’ve returned to B.C. more than a dozen times, but I’ve also hunted Yukon and the MacKenzies, and I’ve added them on the same “favorites” bar.

-In northern B.C., the premier game is probably Stone sheep.
+The Game In northern B.C., the premier game is probably Stone sheep.
 I was lucky: When Dad and I hunted there in ’73 the quota system didn’t exist, and I took a nice ram at a laughably low price by current standards.
 Today prices have skyrocketed, and the dark sheep in southern Yukon also command a major premium.
 This is regrettable because I think the Stone sheep is the most beautiful wild sheep; I would hunt them more if I could afford it.
 But I cannot, and this doesn’t really matter.
 Most of Yukon and the MacKenzies have pure white Dall sheep, today the most available and affordable of our wild sheep, and they offer the same experience.
 Southeastern B.C. has Rocky Mountain bighorn, while central B.C. has the slightly smaller California bighorn race.
 Today both also command prices above my pay grade, but the hunting is good.

 Rocky Mountain goats share the Stone sheep range, and are also numerous in most B.C. ranges.
 In B.C., more goats probably die of old age than are taken by hunters.
 The goat is the hidden gem, an equal experience to any sheep hunt—often harder because goats live in rougher, steeper country than sheep—at a fraction of the cost.
 North of B.C. goats peter out quickly, but they are also available in a couple of guide territories in southern Yukon and the MacKenzies.